-Many blind and low vision users open apps using Siri or perhaps using spotlight search but sometimes it may be more convenient to locate an app on the home screen to open it; you might have forgotten its name, for example.
-If you have several home screen pages of apps it can be quite difficult to remember where a specific app is located.
-Organising your Home Screen apps can make it much easier to locate apps.
+Many blind and low vision users open apps using Siri or perhaps using spotlight search but sometimes it may be more convenient to locate an app on the Home Screen to open it; you might have forgotten its name, for example.
+If you have several Home Screen pages of apps it can be quite difficult to remember where a specific app is located.
+Organising your apps can make it much easier to locate them.
 You could consider two approaches, possibly in combination.
-One approach is to group apps with similar functions on individual Home screen pages.
+One approach is to group apps with similar functions on separate pages.
 The other approach, which is probably the simpler of the two, is to create folders in which to group similar apps.
 You might group together social networking apps, entertainment apps, games, banking apps and so on.
-Apps can be organised by dragging them around when the Home Screen is in its jiggling, edit, mode by low vision users.
-I don't recommend this to low vision users since it is tricky to drag apps between Home Screens and it's very easy to drop apps in the wrong place and lose them.
+Low vision users can organise apps by dragging them around when the Home Screen is in its edit mode with jiggling icons.
+Edit mode is started by resting a finger on an app.
+I don't recommend this since it is tricky to drag apps between pages and it's very easy to drop apps in the wrong place and lose them.
 It's much safer to use VoiceOver when organising apps and you only need very minimal VoiceOver skills.
 What follows is meant to describe the process for anyone, even if you aren't a VoiceOver user at present.

 You will need to use the following VoiceOver gestures.